gwuhaolin/spring-data-rest-js/README.md

 ```

 ##### findAll
-find entity list with page and sort
+collection resource with page and sort.
-method param opts = {
+Returns all entities the repository servers through its findAll(…) method.
+If the repository is a paging repository we include the pagination links if necessary and additional page metadata.*
-    page:'the page number to access (0 indexed, defaults to 0)',
+- @param {number} opts.page the page number to access (0 indexed, defaults to 0).
-    size:'the page size requested (defaults to 20)',
+- @param {number} opts.size the page size requested (defaults to 20).
-    sort:'a collection of sort directives in the format ($propertyName,)+[asc|desc]?  etc:name,age,desc'
+- @param {string} opts.sort a collection of sort directives in the format ($propertyName,)+[asc|desc]?
-}
 ```javascript
 let size = 13;
 let pageIndex = 1;